 Why Did I Gain 10 Pounds In A Week?

-There are several reasons why we add weight.
-The two major ones include unhealthy eating patterns and lack of physical activity.
-That said, since excessive weight gain has been associated with diseases like obesity, heart disease and stroke, more people have begun eating healthily and exercising.
+There are several reasons why we gain weight.
+The two major ones are unhealthy eating patterns and a lack of physical activity.
+That being said, as excessive weight gain has been linked to diseases such as obesity, heart disease, and stroke, more people have started eating healthily and exercising.

-Despite these changes, some people still report weight gain.
-For some, the weight gain is tremendous, to the point that they add ten pounds within seven days.
-This can be frustrating, forcing some to even give up on their weight loss programs.
+However, despite these changes, some people still report weight gain.
+For some, this weight gain is tremendous, to the point that they add 10 pounds in seven days.
+This can be frustrating, even forcing some to give up on their weight loss programs.

 If you are on the verge of giving up, take a deep breath and keep reading.
-There are lesser known causes of weight gain.
-Although they do not steal the spotlight, they are often highly responsible for weight gain.
-They include:
+There are lesser-known causes of weight gain, and it may only be temporary.
+Although they may not steal the spotlight, they are often responsible for weight gain (1).
+Reasons include:

-One of the many culprits behind rapid weight gain in a week is a slow metabolism.
-This is caused by numerous things, some of which cannot be controlled.
-These include factors like your genes, age, and hormones (1).
+One of the many possible culprits behind rapid weight gain in a week or weight gain over time is a slow metabolism.
+This is caused by several things, some of which cannot be controlled.
+These include factors such as your genes, age, and hormones (2).

-Others include consuming too much salt and carbohydrates, a strict diet, or specific medications.
-The downside of a slow metabolism is a slower metabolic rate, which means you burn fewer calories than usual.
+Other reasons include an overly restrictive diet or specific medications.
+The downside of a slow metabolism is a slower metabolic rate, meaning that you burn fewer calories than usual.

-As a result, you end up gaining weight in areas like your abdomen and around internal organs like your liver.
-Such fat is dangerous as it is associated with obesity, high blood pressure, heart disease, and diabetes (1).
+As a result, you end up gaining weight in areas such as your abdomen and around internal organs such as the liver.
+This fat is more dangerous as it is linked to obesity, high blood pressure, heart disease, and diabetes (2).

-Luckily, experts acknowledge that you can rev up your metabolism to prevent unwanted weight gain.
-This is done by eating foods that boost metabolism, getting adequate sleep, and limiting the amount of salt you consume (1).
+Luckily, experts have acknowledged that you can rev up your metabolism to prevent unwanted weight gain.
+This is done by eating a healthy balanced diet with enough protein, getting adequate sleep, and doing strength training exercises to build muscle (2).

-Talk to your doctor if you believe your medications are responsible for your slow metabolism.
-If possible, they may recommend alternatives with fewer side effects and that do not affect your metabolism.
-Similarly, talk to your nutritionist for insight on the best metabolism-boosting foods.
+You should talk to your doctor if you believe your medications are responsible for your slow metabolism.
+If possible, they may recommend alternatives with fewer side effects that do not affect your metabolism.
+Similarly, you should talk to your nutritionist to get insight into the best metabolism-boosting diet and other habits.

-Lack of sleep has also been discovered to cause weight gain, as reported by Medical News Today (6).
-The rationale is that lack of sleep affects your eating patterns.
-Your body releases less leptin when you are sleep deprived (4).
+A lack of sleep has also been found to cause weight gain, as reported by Medical News Today (10).
+The rationale is that a lack of sleep affects your eating patterns.
+Your body releases less leptin if you are sleep-deprived (8).

-Leptin is the hormone that tells your body to stop eating because you are full.
-Unfortunately, when you do not get enough sleep, you eat frequently, which results in a calorie surplus.
+Leptin is the hormone that tells your body to stop eating because you’re full.
+Unfortunately, when you do not get enough sleep, you eat more frequently, resulting in a calorie surplus.

-Similarly, WebMD acknowledges that lack of sleep causes your metabolism to slow down.
-As we have discussed above, a slow metabolism results in weight gain as you burn fewer calories than you are consuming.
+Similarly, WebMD acknowledges that a lack of sleep causes your metabolism to slow down.
+As we discussed above, a slow metabolism results in weight gain as you burn fewer calories than you consume.

-You can avoid weight gain caused by insomnia by making sure you get adequate and quality sleep.
-WebMD suggests sleeping for seven to nine hours for optimal results (4).
+You can avoid weight gain caused by insomnia by making sure you get adequate quality sleep.
+WebMD suggests sleeping for seven to nine hours to get the optimal results (8).

-Some medicines may make your body retain water, leading to increased water weight.
-These medications include antidepressants, pain relievers like ibuprofen, chemotherapy medication, or drugs used to treat high blood pressure (8).
+Some medicines may make your body retain water, which leads to increased water weight.
+Such medications include antidepressants, pain relievers such as ibuprofen, chemotherapy medication, or drugs that are used to treat high blood pressure (12).

-Weight gain in females may also be caused by hormonal changes, especially when on their period.
-PMS symptoms like bloating make your body retain water, consequently increasing water weight (8).
+Weight gain in females may also be caused by hormonal changes, particularly during their period.
+PMS symptoms such as bloating make your body retain water, increasing water weight as a consequence (12).

 Unfortunately, you may also be adding pounds due to water retention caused by heart problems.
-According to WebMD, when you have a weak heart, it struggles to properly pump blood, which results in water retention (8).
+According to WebMD, if you have a weak heart, it struggles to properly pump blood, which results in water retention (12).

 Undiagnosed Medical Conditions

 The other reason for weight gain is undiagnosed medical conditions.
-Although you may be doing everything in your power to keep the weight off, you may unwillingly add some weight due to several conditions.
-Some of these include:
+Although you may be doing everything in your power to keep the weight off, you may unwillingly add some weight due to several conditions, which can include:

-Hypothyroidism is a condition that occurs when the thyroid glands do not produce enough thyroid hormones to meet the body’s needs (7).
-It is characterized by weight gain and other symptoms like cold intolerance, dry skin, constipation, fatigue, muscle and joint pain (7).
+Hypothyroidism is a condition that occurs when the thyroid glands do not produce enough thyroid hormones to meet the needs of your body (11).
+It is characterized by weight gain and other symptoms such as cold intolerance, dry skin, constipation, fatigue, and muscle and joint pain (11).

-You may also add ten pounds in a week if you are suffering from depression.
-The condition has been linked to weight gain and obesity as it promotes compulsive and binge eating.
+You may also add 10 pounds in a week if you suffer from depression.
+This condition has been linked to weight gain and obesity as it is often associated with compulsive and binge eating (5).

-If you suspect your weight gain results from medical conditions, make sure you seek medical advice immediately.
-Your doctor will conduct tests to verify if you have these conditions to help rule out if they are the cause of weight gain or not.
+If you suspect your weight gain is a result of a medical condition, make sure to seek immediate medical advice.
+Your doctor will conduct tests to verify if you have a condition to help rule out if it is the cause of weight gain or not.

 If you wish to cinch your waist, tone up your bat wings, blast away the muffin top – our fitness app was created to cater to all your needs!
 BetterMe won’t give excess weight a chance!